CERT-Polska/mquery/docs/indexing.md

 More advanced indexing workflows are supported with a separate script.
 To use it, open a terminal in `mquery/src` directory.
-This method is slower than the previous ones, but can be parallelised easily.
+This method is slower than the previous ones but can be parallelised easily.

 There are two stages: `prepare` and `index`.